November 8, 20237 min read

 • Domain Registrar Credentials: Login details for where their domain name is registered.

-• Google Analytics Access: Request they add you as a user to their existing Google Analytics account.
+• Google Analytics Access: Request they add your email as a user to their existing Google Analytics account.

 • Third-Party Service APIs: Any keys for services like email marketing (Mailchimp) or CRMs (HubSpot).